StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ![cluster](doc/cluster.svg)

 Containers usually means Docker-Images but a range of container tools is supported.
 Many cloud services offer a Kubernetes-based platform or infrastructure as a service (PaaS or IaaS) on which Kubernetes can be deployed as a platform-providing service.
 Many vendors also provide their own branded Kubernetes distributions, such as Amazon Web Service's [Elastic Kubernetes Services](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

+The preferred approach for managing clusters is through declarative files called resource configurations used with the `Kubectl apply` command.
+This command reads a local (or remote) file structure and modifies the cluster state to reflect the declared intent.
+Some useful commands are

+* to create resources: `$ kubectl apply -f ./my-manifest.yaml`
+* to crate resources from multiple files: `$ kubectl apply -f ./my1.yaml -f ./my2.yaml`
+* to create resources from all files in a given directory: `$ kubectl apply -f ./<directory>`
+* to create a resource from a URL: `$ kubectl apply -f https://git.io/vPieo`
+* to start an instance of Ngnix `$ kubectl create deployment nginx --image=nginx`
+* to show pods and manifests (SVCs): `$ kubectl explain pods,svc`

 ### Python-Commands for Virtual Environments
 Creating a virtual environment makes it easier to provide necessary packages for an application in a location on the host that is _under full management of the user_.